highstrike/cakephp-solr-datasource/README.md

 ]], false);
 ```
 #### Save multiple Solr documents ####
-You can also save multiple Solr documents in a batch like this:
+You can also save multiple Solr documents in a batch like this
 ```php
 $model = $this->Solr;
 $model->getDataSource()->batch($model, [